niteshsharma99/niteshsharma99/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on ...Devops tools
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ...Java Script and Redhat Openshift
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 Ask me about ...Devops and its tools
-- 📫 How to reach me: ...
+- 📫 How to reach me: ...ns476280@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: ...Equal is Not Always Equal in Javascript.
 -->